goeiebook/creativelab/narrative.md

 ---

-There are many ways to bounce the white rubber ball.
-One day while walking through a culvert I threw the ball down at a sharp angle and it bounced against the ceiling.
-Then something counterintuitive happened.
-Instead of continuing forward as expected, it return toward me.
+One of my favorite places to bounce the ball was in culvert under a busy road.
+One morning I threw the ball down and forward at a sharp angle.
+It bounced off ground, then off the ceiling, and then in a counterintutive direction.
+It return toward me.
 The effect was reproducible.
 It was wonderful.
-I spent some time experimenting with angles, enjoying the surprise.
-The phenomenon might have been due to spin imparted when throwing a ball foward, but more study was necessary.
+Experimenting showed the phenomenon probably involved spin imparted to the ball initially when thrown, but more study was necessary.

 ---

-As the number of prototypes increases, common code elements become apparent.
+As the number of prototypes increased, common code elements became apparent.
 All the prototypes, for example, contained functions for accessing the localstorage structure.
 Those functions could be reused if stored in a single place.
 The most obvious solution is a dedicated snippet.
 But then that snippet must be re-run whenever the page is reloaded.
 That means multiple snippets must be run each time the page is reloaed.
 And as the number of components grows, the cycle of right-click-run becomes rote.
 It was again time for an automated solution.

-The solution took some effort to make.
+The solution took some effort.
 It was more complicated than expected.
 Several technical details became stumbling blocks.
 I thought to myself, _why am I going to all this trouble_?
 Surely there was something more worthwhile.
 My book still needed a lot of work.
 And then suddenly the local server sprang to life and served without error.
 A thrill.
 And, as a bonus, third party libraries could now be easily loaded.
 Such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).

 This is the snippet that interfaces with the local server: